TMA1

 No network calls

-After first launch (which downloads GreptimeDB once), TMA1 makes no further network calls.
+After first launch (which downloads the embedded database engine once), TMA1 makes no further network calls.
 No analytics, no crash reports, no update checks.

 Fully open source